kenoict/calculator_app/README.md

 # Project: Calculator

-This is part of React and Redux section in Microverse's Technical curriculum.
-Find it [here](https://microverse.pathwright.com/library/fast-track-curriculum/69047/path/step/44896082/).
 The goal of the project is to build a simple calculator with basics of react.

 ## Screenshot